adore/daylight/doc/usage.md

 ### `request_id`

-Daylight will generate and send an 'X-Request-Id' header with each call to API server.
-The value will be a generated v4 UUID.
+Daylight will generate a UUID and send an 'X-Request-Id' header with each request to API server.
+No other steps are neccessary.

-If your application is already using a `request_id` you can tell Daylight to use it for each request.
+If your application is already using a `request_id` you can tell Daylight to use it for its requests.
 Put the following in your Rack middleware or `around_filter`:

    ````ruby